yx0555/BuddyUp/README.md

 ii.
 Key in the reminders
 iii.
 Clicking on the “save button” will add a reminder to home page as well as calendar
 c.
 Visitation table
 i.
-Click on “X” to delete the visitations and confirm the delete→Visitation entry will be deleted
+Click on “X” to delete the visitations and confirm the delete such that visitation entry will be deleted
+d.
+Request Buddy’s details, then a pop up will mention that an email of buddy’s critical information has been sent to their registered email.
+e.
+Delete buddy
+i.
+Press on delete buddy and acknowledge and it will bring them to the “My Buddies” page
+8. The schedule of the volunteers will appear under “My Calendar”.
+a.
+Hover over the event to view the full event
+9. Volunteers will be able to find out more about the application and our goal under “About us”.
+10. Users can then log out on the top bar and it will bring them back to the Login page